s4daniel7/s4daniel7/README.md

 ## About

-I'm an 18-year-old Computer Science student at **Universidade Católica de Brasília**, and the sole developer behind **[FluxoFácil](https://github.com/s4daniel7/fluxofacil-landing)** — a multi-tenant financial SaaS platform running in production with real clients.
-I learn by shipping: instead of stopping at tutorials, I turn ideas into deployed products, then keep refactoring them toward professional standards.
+I'm an 18-year-old Computer Science student at **Universidade Católica de Brasília**, and the sole developer behind **[FluxoFácil](https://github.com/s4daniel7/fluxofacil-landing)**, a multi-tenant financial SaaS platform running in production with real clients.
+I learn by shipping.
+Instead of stopping at tutorials, I turn ideas into deployed products, then keep refining them toward professional standards.

-Right now I'm focused on backend engineering — APIs, architecture, databases — with a growing interest in applying AI to real products.
+Right now I'm focused on backend engineering: APIs, architecture, databases.
+I also have a growing interest in applying AI to real products.
 I'm looking for my first opportunity as a **Backend / Full Stack Developer**.

 <table>
 <tr>